Track clustering with a quantum annealer for primary vertex reconstruction at hadron colliders

 Given an infinite number of sweeps, SA will always converge to the ground state by construction.
 That is to say the system of bits will always jump out of local minima and into the global minimum given sufficient time.
 To demonstrate this, we run SA on one 3 vertices and 15 tracks event, and plot the efficiency of converging to the correct answer as a function of the number of sweeps in Fig.~\ref{fig:c_SAEfficiencyVsSweeps}.
-Therefore, to make a fair comparison, we decide to run SA for the number of sweeps that correspond to the sampling time of the D-Wave QPU (164 $\mu$s) as illustrated in Fig.~\ref{fig:Benchmarking}, and repeat both processes an equal number of times.
-This requires us to first measure how many SA sweeps ($n_S$) can be accomplished in 164 $\mu$s.
-This depends on the problem size proportional to $n_V n_T$.
-We choose to study six event topologies: 2 vertices and 10 tracks, 2 vertices 16 tracks, 3 vertices 15 tracks, 4 vertices 12 tracks, 4 vertices 16 tracks, and 5 vertices 15 tracks.
-For each topology, we graph the process time on the CPU against $n_S$ equal to 10, 50, 100, and 150 as shown in Fig.~\ref{fig:c_TimePerSweep}.
-Thus, we eliminate any overhead time and extract the time per sweep from the slope.
-We note that the time per sweep is linear in problem size ($n_V n_T$) as expected from the memory organization, and that 42, 21, 15, 15, 10 and 8 sweeps can fit within 164 $\mu$s for 2 vertices 10 tracks, 2 vertices 16 tracks, 3 vertices 15 tracks, 4 vertices 12 tracks, 4 vertices 16 tracks, and 5 vertices 15 tracks event topologies, respectively.
+Therefore, to make a fair comparison, we run SA for the number of sweeps that correspond to the annealing time of the D-Wave QPU, repeat both processes a statistically large number of times and compare convergence efficiencies.
+This requires us to first measure how many SA sweeps ($n_S$) can be accomplished in the annealing time decided upon in Section~\ref{sec:AnnealingTimeOptimization}.
+For each of our chosen seven topologies, we graph the process time on the CPU against $n_S$ equal to 10, 50, 100, and 150 as shown in Fig.~\ref{fig:c_TimePerSweep}.
+Thus, we eliminate overhead time and extract the time per sweep from the slope.
+We note that the time per sweep is linear in problem size ($n_V n_T$) as expected from the memory organization.
+In Table~\ref{tab:Table_SA}, we record the SA's time per sweep for each topology and infer how many sweeps would fit within the optimal Anneal Time rounded to the nearest integer.